Oscillatory Line-Driven Winds: The Role of Atmospheric Stratification: Summary and Discussion

 The instability could have significant implications for X-ray binaries (XRBs) and AGNs.
 In \citetalias{Dannen24}, they showed that, for the models with the XRB and AGN type SEDs, $\delta$ can be as high as $\alpha$.
 Therefore, AGN winds could be intrinsically variable due to the weakening of the line force.
 This conjecture needs confirmation in 2D or 3D simulations similar to those performed by \cite{PSK, Kurosawa09,Dyda18, Dyda24}.

+Additionally, the instability could be important for "unified" models of hot stars, such as those explored by \cite{moens2022radiation} and \cite{debnath20242d}., that seek to accurately capture the transition of a radiatively diffuse (optically thick) stellar structure to a wind in the free streaming limit.
+Near the sub-surface of stars, there may be acoustic instability due to radiative diffusion \cite[e.g.,][and references therein]{vandersijpt2025structureformationotypestars}.
+An alternate source of variability stems from the iron opacity bump in hot stars near the Eddington limit, which can drive supersonic convection in the outer envelopes \citep{2020ApJ...902...67S}.
+We expect, in future line-driven wind models using a Sobolev framework, that the instability identified in this work will be present.
+For example, the behavior could amplify manually introduced or self-excited perturbations at specific frequencies.

-The self-excitation and instability, we identified, operate in the subsonic flow where the Sobolev approximation is formally invalid.
+The self-excitation and instability, we characterized, operate in the subsonic flow where the Sobolev approximation is formally invalid.
 This approximation and the CAK line-driven wind theory continues to be the basis of wind models because of its success in accounting for winds in OB stars \cite[see, for example,][]{LC} and its relatively low computational cost that makes 2D and 3D time-dependent simulations feasible.
-But it would be important to check how the lower boundary conditions affect the time behavior using non-Sobolev treatment of the line force such as full comoving-frame transfer \citep{PPK}, smooth source function \citep{Owocki91} or escape-integral source function \citep{OP96}.
-According to the CAK theory, the gross wind properties do not depend on the assumed density at the wind base.
-However, simulations of the line driven winds show that the solution could be variable if $\rho_0$ is relatively high \citep[e.g.,][]{Owocki94, Proga99b}.
-For the time-dependent simulations to reproduce the stationary CAK wind solution, \cite{Proga99b} adopted the following rule of thumb: set $\rho_0$ large enough for the solution to be stationary but not too large that the solutions begins in the transonic region.
-Moving beyond the Sobolev approximation would also be essential in capturing additional physics of line-driven winds, especially line-deshadowing instability that operates on sub-Sobolev length scales \citep{1979ApJ...231..514M,carlberg1980instability,1984ApJ...284..337O}.
-Near the sub-surface of stars there may be acoustic instability due to radiative diffusion \cite[e.g.,][and references therein]{vandersijpt2025structureformationotypestars}.
-In which case, as the acoustic wave propagates there may be parameter spaces where both the Sobolev and non-Sobolev effects drive variability in the transition from the stellar atmosphere to the wind.
+It would be important to study how the lower boundary conditions affect the time behavior using non-Sobolev treatment of the line force such as full comoving-frame transfer \citep{PPK}, smooth source function \citep{Owocki91} or escape-integral source function \citep{OP96}, however simulations capturing line-deshadowing instability have been subject to this "Lamb ringing" and do overload near the base under the right circumstances \citep{sundqvist2013clumping, sundqvist20182d}.

 \acknowledgments Support for this work was provided by the National Aeronautics and Space Administration under TCAN grant 80NSSC21K0496.
-I would also like the thank Shalini Ganguly and Sergei Dyda for fruitful discussions.
+We would also like to thank Shalini Ganguly and Sergei Dyda for fruitful discussions.
+We thank the reviewer, Jon Sundqvist, whose comments helped us improve our presentation, particularly the presentation of the rich history of the issue of oscillations.